 In preplanning, the first step is to choose a cremation service provider you trust, who is considered reputable and is able to fulfill your wishes.
-Make a list with your spouse or family of questions and concerns to ask the provider.
+With your spouse or family, make a list of questions and concerns to ask the provider.

 The Cremation Association of North America (CANA) has a checklist of questions and considerations to help you make the choice that’s right for you and your loved ones.

 - If you move from the area or are traveling when you pass away, is the provider responsible for handling the arrangements?

 - What type of memorial service you want, if any: a traditional funeral service, a small private gathering, or another customized event?
 That will help you choose how many people will attend, and where the service or gathering will take place.